FRRouting/frr/doc/user/vnc.rst

    Meshed NVEs and VNC-GWs

-As shown in :figure:`fig-vnc-gw`, NVAs and VNC-GWs are connected in a full iBGP mesh.
+As shown in :ref:`vnc-fig-vnc-gw`, NVAs and VNC-GWs are connected in a full iBGP mesh.
 The VNC-GWs each have two CEs configured as route-reflector clients.
 Each client provides BGP updates with unicast routes that the VNC-GW reflects to the other client.
 The VNC-GW also imports these unicast routes into VPN